Yann Boé-Kane: Personal life

+Yann Boé-Kane was born in Angoulême in western France.
+He holds French and Senegalese nationalities.

 Career

 After making his debut in the French semi-professional leagues with Vannes, Boé-Kane made his full professional debut when he joined Auxerre in 2013, with a 0–0 Ligue 2 draw against Nancy.

 After spending six months in Greece with Ergotelis, Boé-Kane joined Ligue 2 newcomers Red Star in June 2015.

 After having a successful campaign with Red Star, in which the team finished fifth in the 2015–16 Ligue 2 season, Boé-Kane joined AC Ajaccio on a two-year deal, in July 2016.

 On 20 June 2019, after three years at Ajaccio, Boé-Kane joined newly promoted Ligue 2 club Le Mans FC.
 He left at the end of the 2019–20 after Le Mans were relegated.

 On 16 July 2021, he signed with Quevilly-Rouen.